The Tornados: Later years

 After drummer and bandleader Clem Cattini left the Tornados in 1965, he became a successful session musician, playing on recording sessions for other artists, and was featured in Cliff Richard's backing bands.
 He holds the record for appearing the most times on UK no. 1 singles.

 The rhythm guitarist, George Bellamy, is the father of Matt Bellamy of the alternative rock band Muse.

-They re-formed as The New Tornados in the early 1970s as the backing group for Marty Wilde, Billy Fury and others on a year-long UK Rock n Roll Tour.
+They re-formed as the New Tornados in the early 1970s as the backing group for Marty Wilde, Billy Fury and others on a year-long UK Rock n Roll Tour.
 They continued for another few years with lead guitarist Antz Cowell, bassist Willie Bath, saxophonist Robin Foster and drummer Jon Werrell.
 They also toured with original members Norman Hale and Heinz Burt, plus "The King of Rock Roll" Carl Simmons.
 The group was often part of a 1960s package with other artists, including Wee Willie Harris and Screaming Lord Sutch.

 During a break in touring, Jon Werrell loaned his Silver Premier drum kit to John Bonham when Led Zeppelin played their famous impromptu December 1975 gig at Behans St Helier while tax exiles in Jersey.

 In 1975, Clem Cattini, Roger LaVern, Heinz Burt and George Bellamy reunited and released a version of "Telstar" as the 'Original Tornados'.
 In the 1970s, Billy Fury formed a new backing band called Fury's Tornados with a completely unrelated line-up.
 They also recorded and released a version of "Telstar" in the mid-1970s.

+Legal rights to the Tornados name were owned by Cattini and LaVern and in 1989, LaVern formed his own Tornados band with David Graham on guitar, David Harvey on bass, Bip Wetherwell on keys, and female singer Lynn Alice (who died in 1999).
+Colin Farley of the Cutting Crew joined the band in the late 1990s after Harvey left.
+They were still touring as of 2002.

 In 1996, Ray Randall wrote and recorded a three-track CD with Bryan Irwin and Stuart Taylor, using the band name Ray Randall's Tornados, as a tribute to the late Joe Meek, 30 years after Meek's death.
 Randall has since recorded a solo album entitled Polly Swallow (1997).

-In 2002, The Tornados performed at the Pipeline Instrumental Rock Convention in London but with Clem Cattini as the only original member.
+In 2002, the Tornados performed at the Pipeline Instrumental Rock Convention in London.

+In 2005, Dave Watts (who was the Tornados keyboard player from 1965 to 1967) formed "Dave Watt's Tornados".
+They still tour as of 2025.

 In 2007, Panda Bear sampled two Tornados songs on his album Person Pitch.